sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

 ## Overview
 ![](./images/df17labs/cassie.png)
 Cassie has just been assigned to a new project team where she has taken on a new role as an integration developer.
-The project has very recently gone live with SAP Hybris, and the decision was made by the project lead to use Salesforce.com as the CRM System of Record, and to make sure that Hybris and Salesforce are keeping information in sync.
+The project has very recently gone live with SAP Hybris, and the decision was made by the project lead to use Salesforce.com as the CRM System of Record, and it is up to her to make sure that Salesforce is loaded up with data from Salesforce and that new Contact information entered into Salesforce is automatically synced into Hybris.
+This doesn't bother Cassie very much, as she knows that App Connect is built to handle these requirements simply, without writing any code.

 The project requirements are broken down into 2 phases.
 Phase 1 is the migration of existing contacts from Salesforce to Hybris.
 Phase 2 is the ongoing synchronization of new and updated contacts into Hybris.
 For this lab you will be completing phase 1 and part of phase 2.